i-love-coffee-i-love-tea/audogombleed.sh/docs/03-advanced-command-configurations.md

 Without expansion, every variant of a command needs its own block.
-With expansion, define the structure once and provide the varying parts as a list — audogombleed expands one definition into many.
+With expansion, define the structure once and provide the varying parts as a list — derakht expands one definition into many.
 Adding a variant means appending one word, not copying a block.

 `\0` is replaced by the expanded word (the last word before the colon).